johnckealy/djengu/README.md

 Then hey presto – you have a reverse proxy – you can add new apps with unique domain names simply by adding the entry to the Caddyfile and running `make deploy-prod` in the new app.

+### Technologies

+Because Djengu takes care of a lot of underlying technologies, certain choices of technologies have already been made.
+This results in more simplicity but less flexibility.
+Djengu will set you up with the following technologies.

+– Django Rest Framework
+– Quasar Framework (a Vue.js framework)
+– PostgreSQL
+– Docker
+– Make
+– Vagrant
+– Github Actions
+– JWT authentication
+– Dj Rest Auth

+If you'd like to see more choices, please consider contributing to the project.

+### VsCode

+If you're a Visual Studio Code user, there are some premade scripts for running the backend application in the `.vscode/` directory.
+If you don't use vscode, just go ahead and delete this directory.

 ### Hosting multiple web applications on the same server instance

 TODO